Research Film Competition

 To survive as a freelancer I think you have to have an optimistic view of how the world works – otherwise you would never say yes in the first place.
 You have to believe fully in the vision that you have or you will never be motivated to try and achieve it.

-I said yes because I felt that it was an opportunity to practice and explore, and perhaps shine a light on something that has only ever been vaguely imagined and dimly lit before.
+I said yes because I felt that it was an opportunity to practice and explore, and shine a light on something that has only ever been dimly lit before.

 Finding the stories was a conversation or series of conversations in which I prompted the researchers to discover something that was uniquely theirs.
 Initially, I encouraged them to think broadly: